mathew-j-davis/boxesandarrows/ai_readme_clear_yaml_E.md

 - The tag is handled consistently with the existing schema
 - The clearChildren flag is set appropriately

-The main conceptual change is recognizing that !clear needs to both set a flag AND potentially process nested data, unlike simpler tags.
+The main improvement is the simplified intermediate representation that consistently uses `__value` for all value types, making the processing code more straightforward.